multivariate_polynomial_abstract#

 partial_diff(dim[, order])

-abstract static _diff(poly, order, **kwargs)[source]#
+abstract static _diff(poly, order, diff_factor, **kwargs)[source]#

 Abstract method for diff. poly. on given orders w.r.t each dim.